Value in Being Able to Classify Search Query Traffic From Robots and Humans

 Query keyword entropy

-Queries that tend to be extremely redundant may be signals of automated searches.
+Queries that tend to be extremely redundant may be signals of automated searches in search query traffic.
 For example, a stock quote block searching for terms about the stock market may contain searches that all tend to be around the same length.

 Query time periodicity

 The amount of time between queries from a specific searcher may be recorded to be used to measure the time between queries, or the time between individual queries and clicks upon results.
 A pattern found based upon those times may indicate requests from a bot.

 Many searches over the course of a day that use advanced search operators such as “allintitle:” or “allinurl;” might be seen as coming from automated traffic.